I Can See Your Voice (German game show): Production

-A local adaptation of I Can See Your Voice in Germany was first mentioned, as per press release by CJ ENM at the time of its ongoing (South Korean) sixth season in March 2019; this was subsequently confirmed by RTL Deutschland in June 2020, with Tresor Television assigning on production duties.
+CJ ENM provisionally announced a German adaptation of I Can See Your Voice through a press release during (South Korean) sixth season of the same title in March 2019; this was subsequently confirmed by RTL Deutschland in June 2020, with Tresor TV assigning on production duties.

 Broadcast history

 I Can See Your Voice debuted with two-night pilot episodes on 18 and 19 August 2020, as part of RTL's Power Week programming lineup, with filming took place at MMC Studios in Ehrenfeld, Cologne.
 Because of the viewers' complaints regardless of not implementing health and safety protocols amidst the COVID-19 pandemic, production was halted in an immediate response, prematurely ending the first season; Tresor Television spokesperson Jovan Evermann did even clarify that the federal health department guidelines have been followed properly.

 Despite the incident of its previous, RTL formally decided in October 2020 to renew the series for a second season, which premiered on 30 March 2021, one week after fourth season finale of ProSieben's rival show The Masked Singer.

-In November 2021, RTL renewed the series for a third season, renaming as Zeig uns Deine Stimme!
-(Show us your voice!), adopted from a catchphrase by Hartwich before the "stage of truth" performance.
+In November 2021, RTL renewed the series for a third season, renaming as Zeig uns Deine Stimme!, adopted from a catchphrase by Hartwich before the "stage of truth" performance.
 It premiered with first half episodes in its prime time slot on 24 July 2022, followed by a second that resumed in its late night scheduling on 20 August 2022.
 (Note: Episodes for 2nd half of its 3rd season have been originally scheduled for 14, 21, and 28 August 2022.
 However, poor reception in the 1st half forced to end the season prematurely, which was later rescheduled to 20, 27 August and 3 September 2022.)

 Cast

-The series employs a panel of celebrity "detectives" who assist the guest artist(s) and contestant(s) to identify good and bad mystery singers throughout the game.
-Beside with mainstays, guest panelists also appear since the second season.
-Overall, five members have been assigned as panelists, with their original lineup consisting of Evelyn Burdecki, Jorge González, Thomas Hermanns, Tim Mälzer, and Judith Rakers.
+The series employs a panel of celebrity "detectives" who assist the guest artists and contestants in identifying good and bad mystery singers throughout the game.
+Along with regular members, guest panelists also appear since the second season.
+Overall, five celebrities have served as panelists, with their original lineup consisting of Evelyn Burdecki, Jorge González, Thomas Hermanns, Tim Mälzer, and Judith Rakers.